Laurie Russo AKC CGC Evaluator #103941

 The pre-requisite for this class is a Beginner Class.
 It builds upon the fundamentals of the training and allows the owner and dog to practice similar exercises in a group setting in anticipation of completing the requirements of the AKC Canine Good Citizen test.
 Even if you choose not to take the CGC test.
 This class will give you continued insight into teaching your dog the good manners to be in public situations.

-Passing the CGC test is a great way to demonstrate that a dog is well-behaved and a credit to its breed and owner, also it is an important step for therapy and service dogs as it shows that the dog is well-trained and able to behave appropriately in different environments.
+Passing the CGC test is a great way to demonstrate that a dog is well-behaved and a credit to its breed or mix and owner, also it is an important step for therapy and service dogs as it shows that the dog is well-trained and able to behave appropriately in different environments.
+CGC is a requirement for all Therapy dogs but not Service Animals.

 The Canine Good Citizen (CGC) test is a program developed by the American Kennel Club (AKC).
 The CGC test consists of 10 items that evaluate a dog’s ability to behave well in different situations.